Smile2Buy/s2b-infra/README.md

 # s2b-infra

-> This repository will store the infrastructure code and configurations.
+> This repository will store the infrastructure code and configurations under Terraform.